Unthrottled/blog/_drafts/2017-12-29-PeanutButter-Driven-Devolpment.md

 To help us, we need to think of the high-level abstractions that we need to really satisfy our requirements.
 This way the underlying implementations can be changed but the higher order functionality remains the same!

+There is a balance that exists from being too tightly coupled to so loosely coupled that every line of code is just a layer of indirection.
+Finding that balance is key here, having the code have just enough context to understand the picture, without having to know everything.
+This is the art of creating software, and my interpretation of it.